 - NTB,maxDL=2 if the value of maxNrofCodeWordsScheduledByDCI is 2 for any serving cell c and harq-ACK-SpatialBundlingPUCCH is not provided; otherwise, NTB,maxDL=1.

-- NTB,max,gDL=1.
+- NTB,max,gDL=2 if the value of maxNrofCodeWordsScheduledByDCI is 2 for any serving cell c and harq-ACK-SpatialBundlingPUCCH is not provided for G-RNTI g or G-CS-RNTI g; otherwise, NTB,max,gDL=1.

 - Nm,creceived or Nm,c,greceived, for G-RNTI g or G-CS-RNTI g, is the number of transport blocks the UE receives in a PDSCH scheduled by a DCI format that the UE detects in PDCCH monitoring occasion m for serving cell c if harq-ACK-SpatialBundlingPUCCH is not provided, or the number of PDSCH scheduled by a DCI format that the UE detects in PDCCH monitoring occasion m for serving cell c if harq-ACK-SpatialBundlingPUCCH is provided, or the number of DCI formats that the UE detects and have associated a HARQ-ACK information without scheduling PDSCH reception in PDCCH monitoring occasion m for serving cell c.